-2) \textbf{The natural limitations of human privacy consciousness.} The decision and management of OSN image privacy are also closely associated with an individual's cognitive ability and knowledge regarding privacy.
-Previous studies have shown that OSN users ubiquitously lack a keen consciousness of OSN image privacy \cite{virpi:UAO, NYONI2018:PAU, MetaUnawareness}.
-Consequently, users' common and seemingly innocuous behaviors in daily OSN image sharing may lead to unwitting violations against individual privacy of themselves and others directly or indirectly, which is beyond what the user could have thought.
-Moreover, individual's privacy preferences are biased by, e.g. education backgrounds, demographic characteristics and social roles \cite{acquisti2015privacy, Sunil:AEI, Hoyle:PNP:2020}, resulting in extraordinarily personalized privacy needs regarding OSN image sharing, especially when considering the multi-party interaction \cite{Such:2017:PPC:3025453.3025668}.
+\textbf{The natural limitations of human privacy consciousness.} OSN image privacy is subjective, closely associated with an individual's cognition and knowledge of privacy.
+Studies have shown that OSN users are ubiquitously unaware of how images can compromise privacy \cite{NYONI2018:PAU, MetaUnawareness}.
+Their common and seemingly innocuous behaviors in daily OSN image sharing can lead to unwitting violations of individual privacy for themselves and others, both directly and indirectly.
+And these infractions are beyond what the user could have imagined.
+Moreover, an individual's privacy preferences can be biased by, say, their education backgrounds, demographic characteristics, and social role \cite{acquisti2015privacy, Sunil:AEI, Hoyle:PNP:2020}, resulting in extraordinarily personalized privacy needs regarding OSN image sharing, especially when considering multiparty interactions \cite{Such:2017:PPC:3025453.3025668}.

-3) \textbf{Machine learning exacerbates the tension between privacy and OSN image use.} The recent development of ML technology has led to many successful social applications, adding funs to the OSN image use.
+\textbf{Machine learning exacerbates the tension between privacy and OSN image use.} Recent developments in machine learning have definitely made image sharing online more entertaining and enjoyable.
 But these techniques also pose great threats and intensify the difficulty of privacy preservation.
-The sensitive visual content of an image related to individual privacy can be easily recognized or edited by ML models \cite{Ding:2016:CSP:2885506.2845089}.
-For example, with the assistance of the emerging ``DeepFake'' technique, one with little image processing knowledge can produce a realistic fake media record based on only a single face photo \cite{deepfake, deepfakeSurvey1, deepfakeSurvey2}.
-Moreover, ML models can help reveal some implicit sensitive information such as occupation \cite{Chu:2016:POI:3012406.3009911}, health condition \cite{Hossain2015:CAS} and even sexual orientation \cite{Wang:DNN:sex} from personal photos.
-Such attacks against user privacy driven by ML are often cheap but hard to prevent in practice.
+The sensitive visual content of an image can be easily recognized or edited by a machine learning model \cite{Ding:2016:CSP:2885506.2845089}.
+Moreover, machine learning models can help reveal some implicit sensitive information such as occupation \cite{Chu:2016:POI:3012406.3009911}, health conditions \cite{Hossain2015:CAS} and even sexual orientation \cite{Wang:DNN:sex} from personal photos.
+Such machine learning-powered attacks are often cheap but hard to prevent in practice.

-\subsection{Case study: Does Alice really protect privacy as she had expected?}
+\textbf{\textit{Case study}: Does Alice really protect privacy as she had expected?}